 Johnson hired Bob Jones to assist him in 1969 and a major building project was undertaken in 1973 with the old building moved to Thorhild to operate as a branch of Westlock Funeral Home & Crematorium Ltd. by Dave and Mary Yachimec.

-The Johnsons retired from funeral service in 1980 and sold the business to Bob and Betty Jones, who own and operate Westlock Funeral Home & Crematorium Ltd. today.
-The ambulance business was sold in 1987.
+The Johnsons retired from funeral service in 1980 and sold the business to Bob and Betty Jones, who own and operate Westlock Funeral Home & Crematorium Ltd. until 2019.

 We are available 24/7, 365 days a year.

 If you need our services immediately, please call us.
 We will begin the process of bringing your loved one into our care right away.

 Our support in your time of need does not end after the funeral services.
 Enter your email below to receive a grief support message from us each day for a year.
 You can unsubscribe at any time.